Our Commitment to Anti-Racism

 It will be a long and difficult road.
 But we are fortunate to be a very small, self-funded startup, which means that we can make a commitment to anti-racism from the very beginning of our journey.
 Here are the steps we are taking in the first instance:

-2. Appoint an advisor who can help us to create an employee stock ownership plan (ESOP), specific for our Ghanian tailors.
+- Appoint an advisor who can help us create an employee stock ownership plan (ESOP), specific for our Ghanian tailors.
 We want to set the foundations for the transition to an employee ownership model.

-3. Build a bigger, more diverse team at every level.
-If you’d like to join us, please get in touch here.
+- Build a bigger, more diverse team at every level.
+If you’d like to join us, please get in touch with us here.

 This is just a start.
 I’m open to your ideas, and would love to hear your thoughts on how the Maakola community can help to make this world more equal.